Test Id : OXU

 9.7-40.5 mg/24 h

 The reference value is for a 24-hour collection.
-Specimens collected for other than a 24-hour time period are reported in unit of mmol/L for which reference values are not established.
+Specimens collected for other than a 24-hour period are reported in unit of mmol/L for which reference values are not established.

 Ingestion of ascorbic acid (>2 g/24 hours) may falsely elevate the

-2. Lieske JC, Wang X: Heritable traits that contribute to nephrolithiasis.
+2. Lieske JC, Wang X. Heritable traits that contribute to nephrolithiasis.
 Urolithiasis.
-2019 Feb;47(1):5-10
+2019;47(1):5-10

-3. Lieske JC, Turner ST, Edeh SN, Smith JA, Kardia SLR: Heritability of urinary traits that contribute to nephrolithiasis.
+3. Lieske JC, Turner ST, Edeh SN, Smith JA, Kardia SLR.
+Heritability of urinary traits that contribute to nephrolithiasis.
 Clin J Am Soc Nephrol.
-2014 May;9(5):943-950
+2014;9(5):943-950

 The assay utilizes oxalate oxidase, which oxidizes oxalate to carbon dioxide and peroxide.
-In the presence of peroxidase, the peroxide oxidatively couples 3-methyl-2-benzothiazolinone and 3-dimethylaminobenzoic acid to form indamine dye, which is measured spectrophotometrically at 600 nm.(Kasidas GP, Rose GA: Continuous-flow assay for urinary oxalate using immobilized oxalate oxidase.
-Ann Clin Biochem 1985;22:412-419; package insert: Oxalate kit.
+In the presence of peroxidase, the peroxide oxidatively couples 3-methyl-2-benzothiazolinone and 3-dimethylaminobenzoic acid to form indamine dye, which is measured spectrophotometrically at 600 nm.(Kasidas GP, Rose GA.
+Continuous-flow assay for urinary oxalate using immobilized oxalate oxidase.
+Ann Clin Biochem.
+1985;22:412-419; package insert: Oxalate kit.
 Trinity Biotech; V 11/2017)

 Monday through Saturday